Darkblader24/RemotePlayAnything/README.md

 ## Changelog

+#### 1.3
+- Fixed error when a game file path was invalid
+- Improved error messages

 #### 1.2
 - Better error messages
 - Improved design of the game list, it now shows the icons of the added games